 With the advancing climate change, the consequences are also becoming more and more noticeable here in Münsterland.
-But how can your own house and garden be adapted to increased heat waves, dry phases and heavy rainfall events?
-We talked about this with Dr Tobias Kemper from the NRW State Office for Nature, Environment and Consumer Protection (former networker for climate impact adaptation at the EnergyAgency.NRW.
-He is thus the contact person for municipalities and companies in North Rhine-Westphalia and provides information on measures for adapting to climate impacts.
+But how can one's own house and garden be adapted to increased heat waves, dry phases and heavy rainfall events?
+We talked about this with Dr Tobias Kemper from the NRW State Office for Nature, Environment and Consumer Protection (former networker for climate impact adaptation).

 First of all, strengthening climate protection is enormously important in order to slow down or limit the rise in temperature.
 In North Rhine-Westphalia alone, this rise has already reached 1.5 degrees since weather records began.
-However, climate protection measures alone will not be enough to deal with climate change, we must already adapt to its consequences today.
+However, in order to be able to deal with climate change, we must already adapt to its consequences today.
 With the Evolving Regions project, the districts of Coesfeld and Steinfurt have already set out to promote climate adaptation in rural areas.

 Climate change is already in full swing and its consequences and effects have long been felt - even in our latitudes.
-This is shown not least by the past two very warm and drier-than-average years.
+This is shown not least by the last very warm and drier-than-average years.
 The various heat waves, but also the long dry phases, have an impact on humans and animals as well as on our nature.
-This can be seen especially in the forests, but also in agriculture.
+This is particularly evident in the forests, but also in agriculture.
 In addition, there have been numerous severe storms in recent years, which have caused corresponding damage with heavy rain, storms and hail.
 Scientists agree that these so-called extreme weather events will occur more often and be more severe in the future.
 Tendencies towards this are already clearly recognisable today.

 Here, too, an increasing number of heavy rainfall events are to be expected, which occur everywhere in the country and can then lead to corresponding flooding and inundation at the place where they fall.
 In the region, this was the case in Münster in 2014.
 Furthermore, heat problems, especially in city centres, as well as increased periods of drought are a problem.
 It can be assumed that as climate change progresses, extremely dry phases will alternate with extremely wet phases.
 Both extremes must be dealt with in the best possible way.